I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 The hallowed ritual begins as the sommelier pours the precious liquid into a glass.
 The wine snob holds it up to the light and swirls it around declaring it to have good legs.
 It must be swirled—the connoisseur declares—so the wine can "breathe."

-Next the bouquet (smell to the rest of us).
+Next comes the bouquet (smell to the rest of us).
 There are ancient sacraments to be honoured.
 The glass is not to be grabbed by the bowl as we among the great unwashed might do.
 No, the goblet must be picked up by the base and held between the thumb and two forefingers.

 The more theatrical aficionados of the fermented grape juice will waft the delicate scents towards the nostrils and announce something like “Ah, new-mown hay with a hint of almond.
 There may be something of a Bach fugue in the background.”